-Quick Look: The Best Ways to Save for College
+Best Ways to Save for College at a Glance

-- Create financial targets.
-Depending on how old your children are and the years you have to save, begin making plans as to how much you’ll need saved by the time they’re all college-aged.
+- Create financial targets: Depending on how old your children are and the years you have to save, begin making plans as to how much you'll need by the time they're all college-aged.

-- Consider all your options.
-Savings plans include 529 Plans, ESAs and more options we explore below.
+- Consider all your options: Education savings plans include 529 Plans, ESAs and more options.

 Overview: Saving for College